penguineo/blog/content/wish-list.md

 ### Scratch Pad (Ideas)

 #### Considered
 1. Learn Fuzz testing in go.
 2. Learn DSA.
+3. Ansible setup for replicating arch linux setup.
+4. Adding script for fuzzy searching in some of the GitHub commands.

 #### Dumb